lwtnn/lwtnn/README.md

 ```
 lwtnn/converters/kerasfunc2json.py architecture.json weights.h5 inputs.json > neural_net.json
 ```
-<sup>Helpful hint: if you do `lwtnn/converters/kerasfunc2json.py architecture.json weights.h5` it creates an input file for you!</sup>
+<sup>Helpful hint: if you do `lwtnn/converters/kerasfunc2json.py architecture.json weights.h5` it creates an input file for you, which can be used in the above command!</sup>

 ##### 2) Test your saved output file
 A good idea is to test your converted network.